curl/curl/docs/HTTP2.md

 curl tool
 ---------

-curl offers the `--http2` command line option to enable use of HTTP/2
+curl offers the `--http2` command line option to enable use of HTTP/2.

+Since 7.47.0, the curl tool enables HTTP/2 by default for HTTPS connections.

 HTTP Alternative Services
 -------------------------